JustABearOz/OhMyPosh-CoolTheme/README.md

 Restart powershell

-If you do not want your username in the custom prompt, add the following to your powershell profile
+Additionally, if you do not want your username in the custom prompt, add the following to your powershell profile

 ```
 $DefaultUser = '<username>'